 The United Kingdom’s departure from the European Union (EU) was a rude shock to the world.
-Like the majority of the UK, the US marketplace is also reeling from the decision made on June 23 – and is now feeling the rising concern as the pound (£) and markets dropped and then made an unsteady rise back up – but for how long?
+Like the majority of the UK, the US marketplace is also reeling from the decision, and is concern as the pound (£) and markets dropped and then made an unsteady rise back up – but for how long?

 What’s even worse is that it may take years for the world to know for sure the repercussions of this big step – as the United Kingdom continues to remain an EU member for at least two more years till new trade agreements are negotiated and all the legalities are put in proper order.